 Snowshoeing is an affordable way to get out and experience the great outdoors this winter.
 Vancouver’s North Shore is proud to be home to two of the top 10 snowshoe resorts in North America.
-Mt Seymour was rated #1 and Grouse Mountain was rated #9 snowshoe resort in North America by Snowshoe Magazine in October 2012.
+Mt Seymour was rated #1 and Grouse Mountain was rated #9 snowshoe resort in North America by Snowshoe Magazine.

 If you are visiting Vancouver, all three North Shore mountains Cypress Mountain, Grouse Mountain and Mt.
 Seymour have scenic snowshoe trails.
 You can get up close and personal with the West Coast forests.
 Explore the trails on your own or take a guided tour.

 If you are new to snowshoeing, check out top tips and trails for beginners.